-2017 Seneca County EMS Annual Report
+2018 Seneca County EMS Annual Report

-2017 marked 39 years of continuous volunteer EMS service to the citizens of Seneca County.
+2018 marks 40 years of continuous volunteer EMS service to the citizens of Seneca County.
 We have certainly come a long way from our meager beginnings in 1978.

-2017 ends with Seneca County EMS having 5 Joint Ambulance districts providing leadership and compensation at the local level to the compensated volunteer EMTs in the villages and townships.
+During the 40-year anniversary celebration during EMS week in May 2018 we were fortunate enough to have several of the original EMS volunteers present, and several of the elected officials speak about how far EMS has come in these 40 short years.
+2018 ends with Seneca County EMS having 5 Joint Ambulance districts providing leadership and compensation at the local level to the compensated volunteer EMTs in the villages and townships.

-Four years ago, we began discussion of a three phase plan of improvement for Seneca County EMS.
-Recognition of the work that has been done over the past 39 years, discussion of plans to move into the future of EMS leadership and development through research, and modeling our system after successful systems already in place.
-And finally, implementation of those plans after development and careful consideration of all options having been weighed, discussed, voted on, and followed through.
+Five years ago, in May 2013 we began discussion of a three-phase plan of improvement for Seneca County EMS, and by mid-year 2018 we had surpassed our goals set forth 5 short years ago.
+Recognition of the work that has been done over the past 40 years, discussion of plans to move into the future of EMS leadership and development through research and modeling our system after successful systems already in place; and finally, implementation of those plans after development and careful consideration of all options having been weighed, discussed, voted on, and followed through.
+At the end of 2018, we have all the components in place to move to a full time Countywide EMS district if the elected officials at the Local and County level choose to develop this option.

 We are learning a lot as we move forward with the joint ambulance district concept of providing EMS service to our local communities.
 Not all of our districts are seeing a huge amount of success, but the majority have become more aware of the EMS work that needs doing, and the huge amount of volunteer effort put forth by the EMS volunteers.
+The volunteers save Seneca County several million dollars per year on payroll alone.